TorekalanaeStudent/diover-clan/Diover_Canillo.md

 ## 📘 Journals

 **<03/06/2026>** :  I learned the 4 pillars of OOP in our lab and to improve, next time I will try my best to participate in the class
-**<03/11/2026** : I learned how to manage my teammates in github, next time I will try my best to be a more cooperative leader
+**<03/11/2026** : I learned how to manage my teammates in github, next time I will try my best to be more cooperative as a leader

 ## 📖 Peer Feedbacks